 Trust Switch for frame-accurate playback of all your professional media files, including embedded captions and subtitles.

-Multi-format playback support includes MXF, IMF, GXF, MPEG-2 Program Streams and Transport Streams, and formats like MOV, MP4, and more.
+Multi-format playback support includes MXF, IMF, GXF, MPEG-2 Program Streams and Transport Streams, and formats such as MOV, MP4, WMV, and more!

-Switch can also play HEVC and 4K files, DNxHD, JPEG2000 and WMV (available in Switch Plus & Switch Pro, and available in Switch Player for Mac with Flip4Mac installed).
+Switch can also play HEVC and 4K files, DNxHD, and JPEG2000 (requires Switch Plus or Pro).

 Switch has all the playback control features you’d expect in a professional player such as JKL navigation, fast forward and rewind, slow motion, as well as single-frame forward and back.